WHAT ARE ESSENTIAL FIRE SAFETY MEASURES?

 HOW OFTEN DO MY EXIT AND EMERGENCY LIGHTS NEED TO BE TESTED?

-SHOULD I RECEIVE A SERVICE REPORT FOR EACH PERIODICAL FIRE SYSTEM TEST?
+SHOULD I RECEIVE A FIRE SERVICE REPORT FOR EACH PERIODICAL FIRE SYSTEM TEST?

 DOES A FIRE TECHNICIAN HAVE TO CARRY OUT FIRE INDICATOR PANEL ISOLATIONS?